OmniBlocks/NotebookWriter/src/data/welcomeFile.md

 ## Save a file

 You can save any file of the workspace to **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Save on**.
 Even if a file in the workspace is already synced, you can save it to another location.
-StackEdit can sync one file with multiple locations and accounts.
+OmniBlocks Writer can sync one file with multiple locations and accounts.

 ## Synchronize a file

-Once your file is linked to a synchronized location, StackEdit will periodically synchronize it by downloading/uploading any modification.
+Once your file is linked to a synchronized location, OmniBlocks Writer will periodically synchronize it by downloading/uploading any modification.
 A merge will be performed if necessary and conflicts will be resolved.

 If you just have modified your file and you want to force syncing, click the **Synchronize now** button in the navigation bar.